Skip to content Skip to footer

 • Mandatory Teen Camp Orientation

 A professional food team prepares three meals every day.
-For children with food sensitivities, simple buffet alternatives are always available.
+For students with food sensitivities, simple buffet alternatives are always available.

-We have a large lake with tons of fun water inflatables and activities!
+Lake Placid has a large lake with tons of fun water inflatables and activities!
 Every child and leader is required to wear a life jacket at all times if they are in the water, regardless of depth.
-We have staff and lifeguards posted at all swimming activities.
+There are staff and lifeguards posted at all swimming activities.

-• Check-in will be at Realife Church on June 10th 11am
+• Check-in will be at Realife Church on June 9th at 11am.

-• Campers will return to Realife Church mid-afternoon June 14th
+• Campers will return to Realife Church mid-afternoon on June 13th.
+We will text you when we are leaving camp after the final service.

 • Prescription medications MUST have the camper’s name on the bottle.